 GREEN LINE is published ten times a year, and is produced by a collective based in Oxford.
 Green Line appears thanks to the efforts of Carole Guberman, Barry Maycock, Graham Hooper, Oliver Tickell, Tim Andrewes and Jerry Spring.
 If any other readers can offer help of any kind then we are always pleased to hear from you.
-Phone Jerry on 0865 724315 COVER PICTURE by Paul Pater Diach for GREEN LINE is published ten times a

-COVER PICTURE by Paul Peter Piech for Oxford FoE group.
+Phone Jerry on 0865 724315 on 0865 724315 COVER PICTURE by Paul Peter Piech for Oxford FoE group.
 Available as envelope address labels, 50 for £1, bulk discounts available.
 All profits to rainforest campaigns.
-Write OxFoE, 379 Meadow Lane, Oxford OX4 4RI.
+Write OxFoE, 379 Meadow Lane, Oxford OX4